loadero/loadero-python/README.md

 #### Polling

-After a test has been launched, waiting for the test to finish can be achieved with `poll` method.
+After a test has been launched, waiting for the test to finish can be achieved with the `poll` method.

 ```py
 run.poll()
 ```

-By default `poll` will make a API call to check if the tests execution has finished every 15 seconds and will wait up to 12 hours.
+By default, the `poll` method will make an API call to check if the test execution has finished every 15 seconds and will wait up to 12 hours.
 This functionality can be customized with the `interval` and `timeout` arguments.

 ```py
 # will poll every 5 seconds and will wait up to 10 minutes.
 run.poll(interval=5.0, timeout=10 * 60.0)
 ```

-If test execution does not finnish within the specified timeout, `poll` will raise an exception.
+If test execution does not finish within the specified timeout, the `poll` method will raise an exception.

 #### Stopping Test Execution

-If test execution needs to be prematurely stopped, it can be done with `stop` method.
+If test execution needs to be prematurely stopped, it can be done with the `stop` method.

 ```py
 run.stop()
 ```

-**Note** `stop` only sends an API request that starts an Loadero procedure of stopping the test.
+**Note** `stop` only sends an API request that starts a Loadero procedure of stopping the test.
 This process is NOT immediate.
 Even though the `stop` API request completes relatively quickly, the test can remain running for a while longer.